-- Now is the time to make Alzheimer's disease part of the national conversation during the campaign for the Presidency and seats in Congress.
-Attend community and political events.
+- The next year is a good time to make Alzheimer's disease part of the conversation in Congress, during the run-up to the Fall 2014 mid-term elections.
 When candidates or their staff are present, you can:

 - Ask what the candidate says about finding a cure for Alzheimer's disease.